matt-redgum/camera.image.renamer/README.md

 ## Examples

 Copy files to a new name, processing the provided directory and all sub directories

 `dotnet camera.image.renamer.dll --recurse --copyandrename C:\path\to\photos\`

-Rename only files that match the mask `IMG_*.JPG`
+Rename only files that match the mask `IMG_*.JPG`, processing all subdirectories

 `dotnet camera.image.renamer.dll --recurse --filters IMG_*.JPG C:\path\to\photos\`

+Test process the folder to see what would be renamed, but don't actually rename the file.
+Only files that match the mask `IMG_*.JPG` should be processed, and process all subdirectories

+`dotnet camera.image.renamer.dll --recurse --filters IMG_*.JPG --test C:\path\to\photos\`